Korat Cat Characteristics (Quick Facts)

 This intelligent and quiet breed is quite possessive of its people and likes to follow them around.
 These cats love to spend time with their owners and don’t like being left alone.

 The outgoing Korat will accept affection from guests and strangers.
 However, it will cherish its owner above everyone else.
-This breed gets along with other pets as long as they are in charge.
+This breed gets along with other pets if they are in charge.

 This breed of cats comes from Thailand, where it is also known as the Si Sawat Cat.
 The breed got its name after the province of its origin, the Nakhon Ratchasima Province, known as Korat in Thailand.